This Article Is About Buying Short Sale Home And What To Expect By Home Buyers

 - Even though the $350,000 listing price is way below the original purchase price amount of $500,000, the house can still be overvalued and the market value of the house can be worth only $250,000

-Buying short sale home is a good strategy but the home buyer needs to do their own due diligence.
-However, home buyers buying short sale home needs to realize that short sales are not always deals.
+Short sale homes is a good strategy but the home buyer needs to do their own due diligence.
+However, buyers buying short sale homes needs to realize that short sales are not always deals.
 Many times there are better deals with non-short sale listings.

 - Please do not be misled with the term short sale.

-- Remember that home prices has tanked drastically since 2008 and many homes values have since increased in value.
+- Remember that home prices have tanked drastically since 2008 and many homes values have since increased in value.